survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 }
 ```

 This is exactly the same logic as for notes.
-In fact it is be possible to factor the behavior into a method of its own.
+In fact it is be possible to refactor the behavior into a method of its own.
 This can be done by extracting actions into a parameter.
 As duplication is the root of all evil, let's change it to this form:

 **app/components/Lane.jsx**